- Project overview

 |Project partners :||Fosera Ethiopia, Fosera Germany, German Society for International Cooperation (GIZ), Das Institute for Decentralized Electrification, Entrepreneurship and Education GmbH & Co.
 KG (id-eee)|

-On the other hand, Ethiopia is incredibly endowed with sunshine.
+On the other hand, Ethiopia is largely endowed with sunshine.
 Solar energy systems fit for household use are already partly available in the country.
 However, they are imported goods of inferior quality that often break down after a few months and thus threaten people’s trust in solar energy systems.

 The Solar Home System project, which is implemented by atmosfair together with the young company Fosera Manufacturing in Ethiopia, strives to effectively counteract this problem.
 Solar home systems of high quality at affordable prices shall be provided to households in the global south.
 In contrary to many mobile solar lamps, Fosera is producing fixed installations, which can be supplemented with up to four lamps.
-One Solar Home System can save approximately 0.25 t CO2 per year in comparison to the usage of kerosene lamps.
+One Solar Home System with two lamps can save approximately 0.25 t per year in comparison to the usage of kerosene lamps.
 20.000 of these Solar Home Systems shall be distributed and sold in rural areas of Ethiopia.
 Existing networks of sellers and retailers will be used for distribution.

 To secure the project’s long-term success, atmosfair and its partner Fosera make use of a demanding verification procedure, which guarantees the involvement of the local population as well as the monitoring of other sustainability criteria through the Gold Standard.